-DSHS may not have properly accommodated any disability you have that makes it difficult for you to understand or follow their rules.
+DSHS may not have properly accommodated a disability you have that makes it hard for you to understand or follow their rules.
 See DSHS Help for People with Disabilities: Necessary Supplemental Accommodations (NSA).

-You may do any or all three of the following:
+You can do any or all of these:

 You have up to 90 days from the date of the notice to ask for a hearing.
-If you want to make sure that you will keep getting benefits ask for the fair hearing right away, within ten days from the date of the termination or reduction notice. **
+To make sure you will keep getting benefits, ask for the hearing right away, within ten days from the date of the termination/reduction notice. **

-You can ask for a fair hearing by writing or calling the Office of Administrative Hearings
+You can ask for an administrative hearing by writing or calling the Office of Administrative Hearings:

 P.O.
 Box 42489